 - The Anguish of Language, July 2017

 - ODP: Towards a Pedagogy of Prefiguration, October 2017 [To be Updated by November 2017]

 … to be continued.

-Acknowledgements: This project could not have been made possible without the efforts, thoughtfulness, and cooperation of the students in my courses.
-To them (and my future students), I am forever indebted.
-In addition, I would like to thank the residents of ENY/CH who shared their stories with my students and I and the Teaching and Learning Center at the CUNY Graduate Center for their gracious support.
+Acknowledgements: This project could not have been made possible without the efforts, thoughtfulness, and enthusiasm of the students in my courses.
+In addition, I would like to thank the residents of East New York and Cypress Hills, Brooklyn, NY, who shared their stories with my students and I, and the Teaching and Learning Center at the CUNY Graduate Center for their support.